Justineo/resize-detector/README.md

   * Small size.
   * Minimal side effects on target elements.
-  * Can track detach/attach or visibility change as soon as it's triggered by DOM mutation.
+  * Can track detaching/attaching in both DOM trees and render trees as soon as it's triggered by DOM mutation.

 - **Limitations**